bcgov/shinywqbench/inst/extdata/user.md

 **Tab 1.1 Data Review**

-- Select a chemical either by name or with the CAS registry number (without dashes) by using the radio buttons.
+- Select a chemical by name or with the CAS registry number (without dashes) by using the radio buttons.
-  - To select a chemical start typing the name or CAS number in the input field and if the chemical is present in the data set it will start to auto fill and show matches to your search.
+  - To select a chemical start typing the name or CAS number in the input field.
+If the chemical is present in the data set it will start to auto fill and will show matches to your search.
 Click the value to select it.
   - Due to the large number of chemicals present, the input field can only display a thousand values at a time.
 Type the value (name or CAS number) to narrow down the choices.
   - To clear a selection, hit the backspace button in the input field.
+  - If you are unable to find the chemical by name try the CAS number.
-- Once a chemical has been selected, hit the Run
+- Once a chemical has been selected, hit the Run button.
-- A loading screen will appear telling you the app is processing your request
+  - A loading screen may appear telling you the app is processing your request.
+  - Chemicals with more data will take longer to load, be patient.

-- If the chemical already has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the BC Water Quality Guideline Look-up App
+- If the chemical has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the [BC Water Quality Guideline Look-up App](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water/water-quality/water-quality-guidelines/approved-water-quality-guidelines).
-- If the chemical is present in the data set, a pop up box will appear and advise you to pick a different chemical to continue.
+- If the chemical is not found in the data set, a pop up box will appear and say "The chemical you selected cannot be found in the database."

 ### Step 2: Edit Data

 **Tab 1.1 Data Review**

-The data in the table on Tab 1.1 Review Data can be edited by removing specific rows.
+The data on Tab 1.1 Review Data can be edited by removing specific rows.

 - To remove a row
-  - click on the row (it will turn blue)
+  - Click on the row (it will turn blue).
-  - click Edit Data
+  - Click Edit Data.
-  - the row will turn red and has been removed.
-Check the View Plot tab to confirm yourself.
+  - The row will turn red and has been removed.
 - To add a row back in
-  - click on a red row which will turn it blue
+  - Click on a red row which will turn it blue.
-  - click Edit Data
+  - Click Edit Data.
-  - the screen should refresh turn the row back to the original background colour
+  - The screen should refresh turn the row back to the original background colour.
-- Download selected data as a csv using the Download button
+- Download the selected data as a csv using the Download button.

 ### Step 3: View Selected Data

-**Tab 1.2 View Plot & 1.3 Aggregated Data**
+**Tab 1.2 View Plot**

-The data selected in step 2 can be viewed as a plot of the concentration value for each species
+- The data selected in step 2 can be viewed as a plot of the concentration value for each species.

-- Download the plot as png file
+- Download the plot as png file.

-Tab 1.4 Aggregate Data
+**Tab 1.3 Aggregated Data**

-- shows the data aggregated for each species
+- Shows the data aggregated for each species.
-- insert rules for Step 5
+- The data has been aggregated as per the steps in (LINK TO PDF DOC).
-- Download the table as csv
+- Download the table as csv.

 **Performing your own analysis of the data**

-- You can download the aggregated data and upload it into [shinyssdtools](https://bcgov.github.io/shinyssdtools/) app if you want to vary the options of species sensitivity distribution (SSD) analysis
+- You can download the aggregated data and upload it into [shinyssdtools](https://bcgov.github.io/shinyssdtools/) app if you want to perform your own species sensitivity distribution (SSD) analysis.

 ### Step 4: Generate Benchmark

 **Tab 2.1 Plot & 2.2 Report**
-- Go Tab 2 Benchmark and click Generate Benchmark on the left panel.
+- Go to Tab 2 Benchmark and click Generate Benchmark on the left panel.
-- Either an SSD analysis or deterministic method is used to generate the benchmark value depending on the number of trophic groups and species present in the data set.
+- Either an SSD analysis or deterministic method is used to generate the critical toxicity and benchmark value as per the steps in (LINK TO PDF DOC).
 - Download the plot as a png on Tab 2.1 Plot
-- Download a summary report on Tab 2.2 Report
+- Download the tables as an excel file on Tab 2.2 Report

 **SSD Method**
 The SSD method used in the app uses ssdtools `ssd_hc_bcanz()` with 100 bootstrap samples.
-The number of bootstraps can not be adjusted in the app.
+The number of bootstraps cannot be adjusted in the app.
-If a user wants to vary the parameters of the SSD then the aggregated can be downloaded and used in the shinyssdtools app.
+If a user wants to vary the parameters of the SSD then the aggregated data can be downloaded and used in the [shinyssdtools](https://bcgov.github.io/shinyssdtools/) app.

 **Deterministic Method**
 The deterministic method selects the lowest concentration as the critical toxicity value.